fastenhealth/docs/BETA.md

 https://github.com/fastenhealth/docs/issues

 ### Discord
 Please consider joining the Fasten Discord as well.
-I'll be keeping an eye on it, and answering questions.
+I'll be keeping an eye on it, and answering questions as they come up.

 https://discord.gg/2bEy6Y2d